Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.German.txt

 Version 18:
 -more compatibility with Transitions and EndlessBG1: Ajantis should not say farewell after Korlasz' Dungeon if it was done in BG1.
+-more compatibility with EndlessBG1: Ajantis should say his good-bye upon transitions to SoD or BGII; Ajantis should comment in Korlasz' Dungeon.

 Version 17:
 -corrected direct transition to BGII in EET (if SoD is skipped by whatever means) for compatibility with Sir Ajantis for BGII mod.